Trent Schools

 Learning Hubs

-The Elms host six meetings each year and provide an opportunity for continuous professional development by engaging external speakers to focus on specialist subject areas such as outdoor play provision.
+The Elms host six meetings each year and provide an opportunity for Continuous Professional Development by engaging external speakers to focus on specialist subject areas such as outdoor play provision.
 The Hub meetings provide teachers with an environment for sharing knowledge and insight through networking and Continuous Professional Development.

-A teacher from Plumtree School said, “The Hub training was great and my nursery teacher and I have been buzzing all day thinking about how to put it into action in our setting.”
+A teacher from Plumtree School said, “The Hub training was great, and my nursery teacher and I have been buzzing all day thinking about how to put it into action in our setting.”

 A bright future